 Their thirst for entrepreneurship led them to study Economics at Sweden’s prestigious Stockholm School of Economics.
 As fortune had it, that is where they’d later meet Victor Jacobsson, their third co-founder.

-Before embarking on their master degrees, Sebastian and Niklas decided to do a trip around the world – without taking a plane.
+Before embarking on their master’s degrees, Sebastian and Niklas decided to take a trip around the world – without taking a plane.
 That would mean long stints on ships and buses.
-They wanted to use that trip to not only widen their horizon, but eventually discover a business idea to start.
+The trip’s purpose was to not only widen their horizon but eventually discover a business idea to start.

 Ironically enough, that is not how the idea for Klarna came to be.
-After missing their boat in Australia, the pair had to decide whether they wanted fly back home or postpone their trip – they chose the latter.
+After missing their boat in Australia, the pair had to decide whether they wanted to fly back home or postpone their trip – and eventually ended up choosing the latter.

-When they got back to Sweden, it was too late for Sebastian to enroll into the master’s degree, which due to the ripple effects of the dotcom crisis and thus lack of opportunities, saw him doing telesales.
+When they got back to Sweden, it was too late for Sebastian to enroll in his master’s degree, which due to the ripple effects of the dotcom crisis (and thus lack of opportunities), saw him doing telesales.

-He worked for a debt collection agency, and from e-commerce shops, he always received the same feedback: they are going to stop selling on an invoice-basis because they seldom receive the money.
-Which led to too much credit loss.
-They said to Sebastian that if his company can take the risk, they will let them handle the transactions.
-Sebastian, the entrepreneur he is, took that idea to his superior, but he was not interested.
+The store owners told Sebastian that if his employer could bear the risk, they will let them handle the transactions.
+Sebastian, the entrepreneur he is, took that idea to his superior, but he was simply not interested.

 How Does Klarna Make Money?

 Klarna makes money by charging merchants a fixed transaction fee and a variable percentage fee.
 The fees are dependent upon the payment method the customer chooses as well as the country.

 Taking the United States as an example, businesses must pay a $0.30 transaction fee.
 The variable fee ranges anywhere from 3.29% to 5.99%.